Telegram-Mini-Apps/telegram-apps/apps/docs/platform/test-environment.md

 # Test Environment

 Telegram provides the special environment for development with some specific features.
-For example, a developer will be allowed to create a new Telegram bot and specify a Mini Apps link with `http` protocol or even IP.
-As opposed to the test environment, in production, a developer is only allowed to specify links with `https` protocol.
+For example, a developer will be allowed to create a new Telegram bot and specify a Mini Apps link with HTTP protocol or even IP.
+As opposed to the test environment, in production, a developer is only allowed to specify links with HTTPS protocol.
 That's why this step is important during the Mini App development process.

 ::: info